DB: Legislative framework for commercial superfunds

 DB: Pensions dashboards - PPF and FAS

-The Pension Schemes Bill will make the legislative changes needed to support people being able to see on pensions dashboards information about any Pension Protection Fund (PPF) or Financial Assistance Scheme (FAS) compensation and financial assistance to be paid to them.
+Section 124 of the Pension Schemes Act makes the legislative changes needed to support people being able to see on pensions dashboards information about any Pension Protection Fund (PPF) or Financial Assistance Scheme (FAS) compensation and financial assistance to be paid to them.

 - Why this is important